RedHatSatellite/satellite-ansible-collection/README.md

 ## Installation

-You can install this collection directly from Automation Hub.
+You can install this collection directly from Automation Hub or via RPMs provided by Red Hat.

 The GitHub repository serves as the source for the release and should not be used for direct installation and consumption of the collection.